 The 12 Magnet PAS sensor installs on the left crank and simply senses when you are pedaling.
 You then configure the Cycle Analyst to put out a baseline power whenever you pedal, and use the throttle for when you want to override that with manual control.

-The TDCM torque sensor takes this up a notch by sensing not just cadence, but also the force that you are applying to the pedals.
+The torque sensor takes this up a notch by sensing not just cadence, but also the force that you are applying to the pedals.
 This allows the Cycle Analyst to regulate the motor power in proportion to your pedal effort.
 As you ride harder, you get more assist.
-However, the installation of the torque sensors is considerably more involved than the split disk PAS sensor, involving a replacement of your bottom bracket and drilling a cable exit hole in the bike frame.
-So we only recommend this option to those with greater familiarity with bike mechanics.
+However, the installation of the torque sensors is considerably more involved than the split disk PAS sensor, involving a replacement of your bottom bracket and (in the case of the ERider device) your crank arms.
+We only recommend this option to those with greater familiarity with bike mechanics.

 There are a few useful accessories that aren't part of the kit bundle on the store site but which can be worth adding separately to the order.